RicardoNieblas/RicardoNieblas/README.md

 3. **Third semester**: I learned about Data Structures.
 The stereotypical information you hear about software development interviews: linked lists, stacks, sorting systems, graphs, etc. This is also the time when I started [@STACK](https://github.com/stack-cetys), a programming focused student club.

-4. **Fourth semester**: Currently on my fourth semester, I am learning about graphics and visualization, as well as analysis of algorithms (time complexity stuff).
+4. **Fourth semester**: At this time I got to learn about graphics and visualization, as well as analysis of algorithms (time complexity stuff).
 Outside of school I also started learning Swift, which is what I'm currently focusing on for participating on Apple's Swift Student Challenge.

 5. **Fifth semester**: This is where I started learning about Machine Learning.
 I created a program that would detect the user's emotions based on their facial expressions.
 I also gained some skills regarding project management, as I was the project manager for a team of 5 people.